vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 the remaining MIDI fixture was extended and now exercises both policies.
 The probes, captures, and comparison harnesses remain ignored.

+## Prototype deferred key/velocity response sampling

+An ignored SonyPS2 prototype separates native response evaluation from generic key/velocity grid traversal for both ordinary sample regions and Setb notes.
+Across 1,440 cases and five sampling steps, its 141,477 generated regions match the current emitters exactly: ranges, tuning, envelope, pan, attenuation, and LFO properties.
+The probe runs under ASan/UBSan, including stack-use-after-return detection after factory settings leave scope.
+Program-region sample references also remain intact after rebinding to a resolved sample owner/index.

+This establishes the arithmetic and ownership of captured format settings, not a finished model or export change.
+Unsplit velocity ranges must retain the driver's selected center: choosing a generic midpoint changes compensation for velocity quantization even when the native curve is linear.
+The prototype keeps that choice within the format response and copies no sample-set vectors.

+Next, validate the full preparation path before adding a production API: responses must be evaluated before envelope/stereo variants, direct SF2/DLS preparation must own expanded regions, and bank-wide sampling budgets must move out of scanning.
+ResolvedSynthRegion currently borrows its Region, so it cannot point into temporary expansion output.
+Source-region inspection also needs meaningful baseline values.
+Require a concrete reduction in format and architecture complexity after these integration costs are included.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding